leancodepl/corelibrary/docs/general/01_versioning-and-support-matrix.md

  2. If it is based on old (out of support) .NET Core version, it is unmaintained,
  3. If the version is used by active projects only, it is under active development.

-Additionaly, there are some rules regarding versioning itself and changes to the version number:
+Additionally, there are some rules regarding versioning itself and changes to the version number:

  1. If major version of .NET Core changes, we bump major version of CoreLib,
  2. If minor version of .NET Core changes, we bump minor version,